dss886/PagingRecyclerView/README.md

 });
 ~~~

 4\.
-Update state of paging item when you finish your work or some exceptions occured:
+Update state of paging item when you finished your work or some exceptions occured:

 ~~~java
 recyclerView.updateFooter(PagingItem.STATE_FINISH);